Contents

 Float("0x1.25e4") // Incorrect exponent format

 A decimal or hexadecimal string is converted to a Float instance using the IEEE 754 roundTiesToEven (default) rounding attribute.
-Values with absolute value smaller than Float.leastNonzeroMagnitude are rounded to plus or minus zero.
+Values with absolute value smaller than one-half of Float.leastNonzeroMagnitude are rounded to plus or minus zero.
 Values with absolute value larger than Float.greatestFiniteMagnitude are rounded to plus or minus infinity.

 let y = Float("1.23e-9999")